huynguyen0909/CallmeQuant.github.io/_posts/2022-10-20-boostrapping-forecasting.md

 \end{align}
 $$

 The second expression is the conditional probability of the process being at state $x_t$ given all past observations.
 On the other hand, the third expression is derived based on one of the most notable properties of a discrete time Markov chain is the first order Markov assumption.
-In other words, it is assumed that the model hold the \emph{Markov property}:
+In other words, it is assumed that the model hold the *Markov property*:

 $$
 P\left(X_{t} = j \mid X_{t-1} = i, X_{t-2} = i_{t-1}, \ldots, X_1 = i_1\right) = P\left(X_{t} = j \mid X_{t-1} = i\right)
 $$